ailyntang/d3Charts/README.md

 For example, in the bar chart project, I chose to convert the date string "1950-01-01" to a real date, using `new Date("1950-01-01")`.
 The test failed, as it was looking for a string rather than a `Date`.
 I chose to let this fail rather than refactor my code.
 Doing my best to prioritise my time effectively for learning, rather than perfectionism in an imperfect, codenewbie world.

+Similarly, I have not tried to pass the tooltip tests.
+Instead I have focused on ensuring the tooltips I have convey meaningful information to the user.

 **NOT DRY code**

 If you delve into the `.js` files, you'll notice that I've written the same methods multiple times.
 Very un-DRY of me (Don't Repeat Yourself).
 It would have been more efficient to export the methods and re-use them.